RagingKoala/CMPG-323-Overview---34587187/README.md

 ![CMPG 323 repo digram](https://user-images.githubusercontent.com/111426311/185337625-8c86e545-df07-4ec7-9402-354e80bc8859.png)

 ## Project 2 - API
-The CRUD RESTful API should be used to connect to database storing IoT device data.
+The CRUD RESTful API should be used to connect to a database storing IoT device data.
 The API contains get, post, patch and delete methods to manage, monitor and maintain the IoT device database.